memgraph/documentation/pages/getting-started/install-memgraph/debian.md

----
-id: debian
-title: Install Memgraph on Debian
+# Install Memgraph on Debian
-sidebar_label: Debian
----

 This article briefly outlines the basic steps necessary to install and run Memgraph on Debian.